-No matter how well qualified you appear 'on paper' for a position, when recruiting, an employer will still be interested in your personality & presentation.
+No matter how well qualified you appear 'on paper' for a position, when recruiting, an employer will still be interested in your personality, engagement & presentation.
 With more suitable applicants available for every role than ever before, interview performance is often the deciding factor.
 This makes the interview a significant part of the recruitment process & you will need to make a good impression from the start.
+This includes being accommodating with your availability for interview

 If you follow these simple interview preparation guidelines they will help you overcome any interview nerves & instil confidence for a productive meeting with your potential employer.
-Double check the date, time & location of the interview & be familiar with the name & title of all the interviewer/s.
+Double check the date, time & location of the interview & be familiar with the name & title of the interviewer/s.